-The 100th Crowd Forum is a moment to thank the 300 speakers and 17,000 attendees who have contributed to a rolling conversation spanning nine years, and we are extremely privileged to mark this important milestone with Christiana Figueres.
+The 100th Crowd Forum was a moment to thank the 300 speakers and 17,000 attendees who have contributed to a rolling conversation spanning nine years, and we were extremely privileged to mark this important milestone with Christiana Figueres.

 Christiana is now engaged in a series of high-level roles, including as a Climate Leader with the World Bank and Vice Chair of the Global Covenant of Mayors, and focusing all her efforts on accelerating action on climate change in order to bend the curve of emissions by 2020.
-Christiana will provide an insight into her work, talk about why 2020 is so important, and challenge the audience to come together in radical collaboration to ensure the temperature limits outlined in the Paris Agreement are not breached.
-After her speech, Christiana will be interviewed by Axel Threlfall.
-Axel will explore the role business can play, how the climate agenda can prevail in a world of shifting priorities and where the breakthrough solutions are emerging.
+Christiana provided an insight into her work, talked about why 2020 is so important, and challenged the audience to come together in radical collaboration to ensure the temperature limits outlined in the Paris Agreement are not breached.
+Christiana was interviewed by Axel Threlfall, where they explored the role business can play, how the climate agenda can prevail in a world of shifting priorities and where the breakthrough solutions are emerging.

 From a consumer perspective what does net zero by 2050 actually look like; what will their role be, will they notice a difference, is it evolution of revolution?
 Can we actually visualise this to help take consumers on that journey?
 What is your vision of the zero carbon 2050 home?
 What steps should business be taking today to enable this journey?

 There is the question about meat and the role of protein.
 What is our diet going to look like?
 What will be the role of agriculture?
 There are shifts that will need to happen in dietary habits to make mission 2020 work.
 It is very tough from a behavioural point of view because dietary habits are very local and people don’t like to shift.
 Example of China where people want more and more meat.